 If you want to attract and keep a millennial workforce you need to focus on the higher purposes of their job.
 Traditional incentives like pay and health benefits won’t cut it anymore.
 There’s a growing realization that work isn’t merely about where you spend most of your day.
 It’s a fundamental part of one’s identity.
 So millennials, and the coming Gen Z workforce, need to know that they’re investing their talent into a worthwhile mission and are having a tangible impact.

 You need to produce videos that show employees how their work matters.
 This could be through client testimonials or video job descriptions that illustrate the value of their work to customers and the broader community.
 The advantages of purpose-filled videos extend beyond your employee’s sense of self-worth.
 This affects your business outcomes as well.
 As Deloitte reports in their 2019 Global Human Capital Trends:

-For companies willing to commit to video-based learning there are plenty of options available.
-These cover a wide spectrum of implementation levels.
+For companies willing to commit to the customization that comes with video-based learning there are plenty of options available covering a wide spectrum of implementation levels.
 From AI-powered ‘learning coaches’ delivered through an internal LMS like Docebo, to internal YouTube-like experiences from Learn Your Benefits or Brandlive’s video-training platform.
-For those employers who are more apprehensive, even incorporating an element of video somewhere in a course can see a lift in engagement according to HR Technologist(4).
+For those more apprehensive, even incorporating an element of video somewhere in a course can see a lift in engagement according to HR Technologist.

 Freedom of Mobility

 “Creating the best possible employee experience is about getting the right message in the right media to the right person at the right time”– Jennifer Benz in Workforce magazine